 In some cases, laying your selection can be a better alternative to cashing out.
 Should you wager the correct amount with a lay bet, you will most likely be in a position to claim superior returns regardless of the outcome of the event.
 Lay betting is not always a better option though as it does feature limitations.
 Firstly, it is simply not worth the hassle for smaller cash out offers.
 When you have a cash out price within the single figures, you will only potentially be a matter of pence better off, so you might as well take the bookie’s cash out offer.

 Only when you stand to win a lot of money are you likely to find it is worthwhile heading to the betting exchange to lay a bet.
 You have the problem here though that when hedging your bets, you will need to bet a large sum of money.
-If you initially bet £100 on Leicester to win at 2/1 and the odds have now dropped to evens, you would need to bet £150 against them winning to guarantee a profit of £50 in either eventuality.
+If you initially bet £100 on Leicester to win at 2/1 and the odds have now dropped to evens, you would need to bet £150 against them winning to guarantee a net win of £50 in either eventuality.
 Having access to this much extra capital is not feasible to all players and, if not, it means the option to lay is not something they can explore.

 Another issue with laying is that it is only really manageable when placing single bets.
 If you have a five-fold accumulator, trying to calculate how much money to put on each event to beat the cash out price is not an easy task.
 Not only is there is a chance you can make a mistake but the odds might change while you are placing your other lay bets.
 Not all exchange bets are ‘matched’ either so you could be in a position in which four of your bets are matched but not the other.
 Basically, there is just too much that can go wrong with multiple selections, particularly if the games are all live (as opposed to being during a half-time break).